 There are claims online about how to improve your gut health, but much of it isn’t backed by research.
 Currently, doctors recommend the following evidence-based strategies to improve gut health:

 Do you avoid any foods because of thyroid eye disease?
-Share your experience in the comments below, or start a conversation by posting on your Activities page.
+Let others know in the comments below.

 Get updates directly to your inbox.